takomo-io/takomo-docs/docs/command-line-usage/org-accounts-create.md

         If you don't specify this parameter, the role name defaults to OrganizationAccountAccessRole.
     </CliOption>
     <CliOption name='--alias' required={false}>
         The account alias to create.
-Added in Takomo v.2.9.0.
     </CliOption>
 </CliOptionsTable>